We all hold assumptions. Assumptions guide our behavior and help us make decisions on a daily basis. At times, assumptions can be helpful.

 What assumptions are you holding that are preventing you from being creative?
 Maybe you have been thinking:

 - The boss will never agree to this

 - It’s a policy so we can’t do that (remember all policies are created by humans)

-- I’m not good enough (that’s such a common assumption that it’s called the Imposter Syndrome)
+- I’m not good enough (this is such a common assumption that it is called the Imposter Syndrome)